wsp-sag/balsa/README.md

 ## Key features

 - I/O routines to convert from binary matrix formats (INRO, OMX, and more) to Pandas DataFrames and Series
-- Matrix operations such as balancing, dis/aggregation, and bucket rounding
+- Matrix operations such as balancing, dis/aggregation, triple-indexing, and bucket rounding
 - Plotting functions such a Trip Length Frequency Distributions
 - Pretty Logging utilities for use in program applications
 - and more!

-Balsa is compatible with Python 3.5+
+Balsa is compatible with Python 3.7+

 ## Installation